Moab Elopement Guide: Advice From A Local Photographer

 Oh, and unlike the other parks, you can BRING YOUR DOG here!
 Major plus point in our opinion.

-Dead Horse State Park Wedding Considerations:
+Dead Horse State Park Considerations:

 • Your wedding Special Use permit fee starts at $260 (for a 2 hour ceremony block, and up to 50 people) and should be applied for at least 30 days in advance